 The more positive these signals are, the better your pages and your site will rank!
 Since Search Algorithms are constantly evolving; sometimes you need a bit of help to keep up.

+Luckily, Google Provides Several Tools To Help You With S.E.O.
+And Related Website Management Tasks:

 Google Analytics tracks what people do when they're on your site and Provides Demographic Information.
 You can also use it to Manage Conversion Goals and Marketing Funnels.